cypress-io/cypress/cypress/v0.0/documentation/4-Guides/10-Using Aliases.md

 cy.get("table").find("tr").as("rows")
 ```

-Internally Cypress has made a reference to the collection of `<tr>`'s returned as the alias "rows".

-To reference these same "rows" later, you can use the `cy.get` command.
+Internally Cypress has made a reference to the `<tr>` collection returned as the alias "rows".
+To reference these same "rows" later, you can use the [`cy.get`](https://on.cypress.io/api/get) command.

 ```javascript
 // Cypress returns the reference to the <tr>'s